diodechain/website/network.md

   animated: true
   class: hero--rounded
   heading: Permissionless ZTNA
-  subheading: More secure than other solutions, for a fraction of the cost
+  subheading: More secure than other solutions, with greater availability, for a fraction of the cost
   buttons:
   - title: USE THE NETWORK
     url: "https://ztna.diode.io"